Shell (2012 film): Plot

 Adam arrives to invite Shell out.
-He has lost his job due to being suspected of a break-in at the sawmill.
+Shell invites him inside where he meets Pete.
+Adam has lost his job due to being suspected of a break-in at the sawmill he worked in.
 He describes some of his own family issues and says he is considering setting up a similar operation to Pete's, or working with Pete, but Pete rebuffs him.
 Adam and Shell drive off and have sex in Adam's car.

 A young mother and child stop off to use the petrol station's toilets and the child leaves her doll behind.
-Shell runs off after the car to catch them.
-Pete sees she is not in the petrol station, and stares along the road (towards the spread-out village of Dundonnell and the Sail Mhòr outlying peak of An Teallach).
-Shell is lying in the roadside heather, against a backdrop of the loch and the craggy Beinn Ghobhlach, and Pete can't see her.
+Shell runs off after the car to return the child's doll.
+Before returning home, Shell opts to lie in the roadside heather, against a backdrop of the loch and the craggy Beinn Ghobhlach.

 Shell returns to the petrol station to find Pete having another fit.
 While convulsing, he bites Shell badly.
-As he recovers from his fit, they kiss, then fall asleep together.
-When he wakes up, Pete sees the cut on her hand and bruises on her legs (from her encounter with Adam), gets up and throws himself under the wheels of a passing lorry.
+Recovering from his fit, a dazed Pete mistakes Shell for his wife and professes his need for his daughter, and Shell reiterates that she will stay with him.
+Pete kisses Shell intensely before realizing what he has done and pulls away, horrified.
+They fall asleep, but Pete wakes up in the middle of the night and, guilt-ridden for kissing Shell, throws himself in the way of a passing lorry.
+Shell awakens due to the accident and is distraught by her father's suicide.

-Adam comforts Shell and they sleep together.
-In the morning, a lorry arrives for fuel and Shell goes off with the driver, without plans of where to go.
+Adam comforts the grieving Shell and stays with her.
+In the morning, a lorry arrives for fuel.
+Abandoning Adam, Shell goes off with the driver, without plans of where to go.
 The closing credits roll over shots of the Destitution Road.